microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 Values for HTML Emmet snippets should be a valid abbreviation.

-Say you want an unordered list with a list item.
-Your snippet should be `ul>li` and not `<ul><li></li></ul>`.
+For example, if you want an unordered list with a list item, your snippet should be `ul>li` and not `<ul><li></li></ul>`.

-These custom snippets are applicable to all other markup flavors like `haml` or `jade`.
-Therefore the snippet value has to be an abbreviation and not actual HTML, so that appropriate transformations can be applied to get the right output as per the language type.
+Custom snippets are applicable to all other markup flavors like `haml` or `jade`.
+When snippet value is an abbreviation and not actual HTML, the appropriate transformations can be applied to get the right output as per the language type.

 ### CSS Emmet snippets

 Values for CSS Emmet snippets should either be a property value or the complete property value pair.

-Make sure that the name of the snippet contains the letters from the snippet value, so that fuzzy matching algorithms can make the right match in the suggestion list.

-If you don't, then the **Emmet: Expand Abbreviation** command will still work.
-But, these snippets won't show up in the suggestion list which relies on the fuzzy matching to filter out suggestions.
+Also make sure that the name of the snippet contains the letters from the snippet value, so that the fuzzy matching algorithm of the suggestion list can make the right match.
+If you don't use similar letters, the **Emmet: Expand Abbreviation** command will still work, but the snippets won't show up as expected in a filtered suggestion list.

-These custom snippets are applicable to all other stylesheet flavors like `scss`, `less` or `sass`.
+CSS custom snippets are applicable to all other stylesheet flavors like `scss`, `less` or `sass`.
 Therefore, don't include a trailing `;` at the end of the snippet value.
 Emmet will add it as needed based on the whether the language requires it.

-> Note: After making changes to the `snippets.json` file, remember to reload VS Code for it to take effect.
+>Note: After making changes to the `snippets.json` file, remember to reload VS Code for it to take effect.

 ## Emmet configuration